Hatchin/NotesFromTheUnderground/_posts/2019-5-5-Mann-Whitney-U.md

    6          |  6            | 7.5     | 7.5       |
    7          |               | 9       |           |
    12         |               | 10      |           |

+   For the tie values, we use their mean of ranks.

+2. Sum the ranks for each group

+   The second step is to calculate the sum of ranks (SoR) of each group.

+   In the placebo group,
+   $$
+   SoR = 4.5 + 6 + 7.5 + 9 + 10 = 37
+   $$